The 2021 Cecil Connelly Awards for Literary Persistence (The Cecils): A new award for Ontario-based, small-press novelists 50+

 A $3000 cash prize will be shared by the three winning writers ($1000 per writer).
 The quality of the new novel-in-progress excerpt is what will be judged.
 However, the essay (see submission guidelines below) is important.
 After all, these awards are meant to inspire other writers with stories of persistence.

-The three winning entries will be featured on this site — the 10-page novel excerpts and the 250-word essays, and I’ll push them on social media channels.
-So you’ll get a little bit of exposure, too.
+The three winning entries will be featured on this site — the 10-page novel excerpts and the 250-word essays.
+I’ll push them on social media channels, so you’ll get some exposure, too.

 What’s the application fee?